taylor-training-courses/git-going-fast-course/setup/linux/Linux-Mint.md

 ### Default Branch Name

 Git still uses "master" as the default branch name if one isn't provided, but (nearly) all Git hosting providers have adopted "main" as the default - including GitHub.
-I recommend changing the default locally to "main" as the default is likely to change anyway.
+I recommend changing the default locally to "main" as the default is likely to change soon anyway.

 __Main Default Branch__: